UPDATED January 4, 2024

 9. Local Digital Advertising

 SEO is largely undertaken to influence the self storage facility’s position in organic search results.
 Digital advertising can augment SEO efforts by taking up more “real estate” in search results, which will increase traffic for the self storage facility.
-For instance, Google’s local search results might include a facility’s website, YellowPages listings, Google’s local “3 Pack” rankings, Google My Business profile and more.
+For instance, Google’s local search results might include a facility’s website, Google’s local “3 Pack” rankings (aka Places), Google Business Profile (formerly Google My Business), Yelp results and more.
 Targeted advertising can grab a high-visibility piece of this pie and generally be quite affordable.

-An example of Google’s local “3 pack” listings that include an ad followed by three organic listings below.
-This is prime real estate, like a big sign next to a 6-lane highway!
+An example of Google’s local “3 pack” Places listings that include an ad followed by three organic listings below.
+This is prime digital real estate, like a big sign next to a 6-lane highway!

 Another approach both Google and Facebook facilitate is remarketing, where you’re able to show ads across the web to someone who has already visited a website.
+Some people refer to this as retargeting, which is the same thing.
 For instance, if Mary visits BobsSelfStorage.com but does not sign up for a unit, she might see ads for the website over the next 30 days, including a coupon or special to entice her to sign up.

 10. Location Schema

 Warning: a bit of code-speak ahead.
-The facility’s physical address on the website can be marked-up in a schema format, meaning that behind each element of the address (including city, state and zip) is a bit of code explicitly defining those different elements.
+A self storage facility’s physical address on the website can be marked-up in a schema format, meaning that behind each element of the address (including city, state and zip) is a bit of code explicitly defining those different elements.
 This is also known as structured data.

 Why is this important?
-Because Google is increasingly responding to technical SEO considerations in their rankings.
+Because Google is increasingly responding to technical SEO considerations in their rankings, and displaying structured data.
 Using structured data is a great way to establish the proper context for a self storage website, while ensuring consistency of data – especially the most important bits of data: name, address and phone!
+Ultimately, you’re providing good data to those users who would find your service to be relevant and valuable.

 Implementing location schema can usually be handled by a web designer or developer with no significant custom development.
-WordPress has many tools to implement this type of code, usually done within the theme.
+WordPress has many tools to implement this type of code, usually placed within the theme.
+One cautionary note here: many self storage facilities are on proprietary storage-only content management systems that may lack certain features or flexibility in managing code.

 Let’s look at an example of location schema.
 Here’s an address we can use to test: